-Respondents from 7 of the 13 PRAs were of the opinion that the construction of a WHS (30 m x 40 m) could potentially improve the chances of tree survival, as compared to plantations without the WHS.
+Respondents from 7 of the 13 PRAs were of the opinion that the construction of a WHS (30 m $\times$ 40 m) could potentially improve the chances of tree survival, as compared to plantations without the WHS.

-A combination of reasons was reported by PRA respondents for tree mortality.
+The primary reasons reported by PRA respondents for zero survival rate in Purulia were lack of rainfall, damage to samplings by goats and other animals, and poor site selection for project implementation.
+In the other districts, respondents indicated a combination of reasons for tree mortality.
 These include untimely distribution of saplings (they were distributed post monsoon), leading to mortality due of inadequate water supply; forest fires; apathy of beneficiary households; and damage to saplings by pests and animals.